Hot water service

 Integrated heat pump water heater with a wrap-around condenser/heat exchanger.

 Like solar water heaters, heat pump water heaters cost more to purchase than conventional HWS but save energy and can reduce energy bills.
-Small-scale Technology Certificates are available to assist with their purchase cost.
+Small-scale technology certificates (STCs) are available from the Australian Government to assist with their purchase cost.
 Check with your state or territory government for additional state based rebates or energy saver incentives (see www.yourenergysavings.gov.au/rebates).

 Seek expert advice on choosing the most cost-effective heat pump and electricity tariff for your local climate and needs.